Timothy-SHU/Function-Privatization-in-the-Local-Model/README.md

 `Trigonometric.py` privides the example of privatizing the sum of two trigonometric functions.
 The basis used is the partial Fourier basis with degree 2 and the privacy quota is $\varepsilon=0.5$.

-The taxi trajectory dataset is under `cabspottingdata/` directory. `PreprocCabData.py` preprocesses the data by converting latitude and longitude into coordinates (with meter as unit) and removing erroneous datapoints. `TaxiTrajectory.py` privatizes the preprocessed data with 2D linear basis, and record the $l_2$-losses.
+The taxi trajectory dataset is under `cabspottingdata/` directory. `PreprocCabData.py` preprocesses the data by converting latitude and longitude into coordinates (with meter as unit) and removing erroneous datapoints. `SelectCabData.py` selects curves whose time range contains 8:00 ~ 20:00 everyday, and filters out those with less than 500 samples. `TaxiTrajectory.py` privatizes the selected curves with 2D linear basis, and record the $l_2$-losses.

 Directly calling `TaxiTrajectory.py` will execute in interactive mode, where one sample curve of 1000 points is privatized with $\varepsilon=0.01$.

-For batch experiment, add 4 arguments when calling the script: the privacy quota, the batch size, the SVT threshold factor, and a character 'y' or 'n' to indicate whether or not to enable multiprocessing.
+For batch experiment, add 3 arguments when calling the script: the privacy quota, the batch size, and the SVT threshold factor.
 Each curve is privatized and recorded for 20 times.
-The results will be stored under `results/taxi_{args}/` directory.
+The results will be stored under `results/TaxiTrajectory/taxi_{args}/` directory.
 ```
 python PreprocCabData.py
+python SelectCabData.py
-python TaxiTrajectory.py 0.01 1000 10 n > results/taxi_cmd.log
+python TaxiTrajectory.py 0.01 1 > results/taxi_cmd.log
 ```

 The ECG dataset is under `ptb-xl/` directory. `ECG.py` loads the records and privatizes them with bounded Sinc basis.
 Here we use public info of average QRS interval length and scale the time by a factor of 80.
 Each ECG record consists of 1000 datapoints sampled at frequency 10 Hz, so each record spans 10 seconds (thus 800 after scaling).
 We split it to $m$ intervals, where each interval has bounded Sinc basis with shift $800/m$.

 Directly calling `ECG.py` will execute in interactive mode with $\varepsilon=1$, where the bounded Sinc basis (if used) has $m$ set to 100.

-For batch experiment, add 4 arguments when calling the script: the privacy quota, the batch size, a character 'y' or 'n' to indicate whether the Sinc basis is unbounded, and a character 'y' or 'n' to indicate whether or not to enable multiprocessing.
-Note that given batch size $s$, the corresponding $m$ is $m=1000/s$.
+For batch experiment, add 2 arguments when calling the script: the privacy quota and the batch size.
+When the batch size inputted is -1, unbounded Sinc basis will be applied; otherwise, corresponding bounded Sinc basis is used: given batch size $s\in\mathbb{N}^*$, the corresponding $m$ is $m=1000/s$.
 Each curve is privatized and recorded for 20 times.
-The results will be stored under `results/ECG_{args}/` directory.
+The results will be stored under `results/ECG/ECG_{args}/` directory.
 ```
-python ECG.py 1 5 n n > results/ECG_cmd.log
+python ECG.py 1.0 5 > results/ECG_cmd.log
-python ECG.py 1 20 n n > results/ECG_cmd.log
+python ECG.py 1.0 5 > results/ECG_cmd.log
 ```
 The first command splits into 200 intervals, where each interval is equipped with Sinc basis of shift 5.
 The second command splits into 50 intervals, where each interval is equipped with Sinc basis of shift 16.

 We added efficient integration for $\texttt{Linear-2D}$ basis and $\texttt{Sinc}$ basis based on purely arithmetic computations, so multiprocessing is not needed for these bases.
 For other bases, integration uses `scipy.integrate.quad`, and enabling multiprocessing is recommended.

+Baseline is implemented in `Baseline.py`.
+It accepts three arguments: `Taxi` or `ECG` to specify the target dataset, a sample rate, and a window scale.
+The number of sample datapoints drawn is $(\texttt{sample rate})\times(\texttt{total \# of datapoints})$, and the window size is $(\texttt{window scale})\times(\texttt{\# of samples})$.

-After the experiment, use `ExptStats.py` to generate summary statistics table for the datasets.
+After the experiment, use `ExptStats.py` with argument `Taxi` or `ECG` to generate summary statistics table for the datasets.

+The shell script `expt.sh` runs all experiments with our algorithm and baseline, then generate all result statistics.